Efficient Exploration of Chemical Kinetics: Introduction

 Even without a low dimensional projection, as soon as we characterize the landscape through the \gls{pes} and choose a metric for distance, we can simulate time-dependent behavior. \gls{md} evolves the system's coordinates according to Newton's equations of motion, providing a microscopic view of atomic motion \cite{frenkelUnderstandingMolecularSimulation2001}.
 The result is a continuous path through configuration space, which mostly samples thermal vibrations within energy wells, with rare stochastic events of barrier crossing, and the characteristic recrossings that occur near the transition state, often called a trajectory.
 Figure \ref{fig:mdsurf} illustrates such a trajectory on a model double-well potential.
 Panel (a) shows the three-dimensional landscape with the trajectory (red line) snaking across the surface, while panel (b) projects this motion onto the reaction coordinate plane overlaid with the energy landscape as a colored background.
 The trajectory begins localized in the reactant basin (yellow circle), undergoes several thermal explorations, and eventually crosses the dividing surface at \(q_0 = 0\) (magenta dashed line) into the product basin (cyan circle).
 Critically, the path exhibits multiple recrossings of the barrier—the trajectory does not simply traverse from reactant to product, but rather crosses back and forth, reflecting the stochastic nature of barrier passage at finite temperature.

 Panels (c) and (d) reveal why \gls{md}, while dynamically rigorous, contains far more information than needed for determining basins.
 While the temperature and energy fluctuate as expected for a finite-temperature system with a stochastic thermostat, the quantitative accuracy is less important here than the qualitative demonstration of basin residence, barrier crossing, and recrossing behavior.
-The non-conservation of total energy and imperfect temperature control are characteristic of simple or demonstration MD setups, and highlight why most reaction rate theories focus on key points of the energy landscape rather than the full dynamics.
+The temperature and energy fluctuate as expected for a finite-temperature system coupled to a heat bath; these fluctuations characterize the canonical ensemble.
+The direct simulation of time presents a practical barrier.

-Yet, even with a well planned \gls{md} run, the energy undergoes significant oscillations between kinetic and potential forms as the system rattles within the basins.
-Most of this motion is non-reactive ``noise'' as the system spends considerable time jittering near the reactant minimum before the rare event of barrier crossing occurs.
+Most of the computational effort in \gls{md} is expended on thermal basin exploration—the rapid, high-frequency oscillation of atoms within a stable energy well.
+While this exchange between kinetic and potential energy is physically rigorous and essential for defining the free energy of the state, it contributes little to the analysis of rare events that drive structural evolution.

 This observation motivates the further simplification of \gls{htst}.
 Rather than tracking every atomic coordinate along the entire trajectory, \gls{htst} posits that the reaction rate depends primarily on the properties of a few critical points on the PES.
 These are the reactant minimum (low-energy starting configuration), the product minimum (low-energy final configuration), and the transition state, often simplified to the highest-energy saddle point connecting them along the minimum free energy path.
 By focusing on these stationary points rather than the full dynamics, we can derive reaction rates with far fewer calculations.